Evolutionary Multitask Optimization: Fundamental Research Questions, Practices, and Directions for the Future: Fundamental Issues in Evolutionary Multitask Optimization

 Further along this line, real-world optimization problems are known to be largely diverse in their search spaces, objective functions and/or constraints.
 Given this heterogeneity, can it be expected that concurrently originating real-world optimization problems will feature any complementarity or synergy when tackled simultaneously via multitasking in practical settings?
 The origins of this specific concern trace back to the inception of the multitasking research area itself.
 Almost all areas of research in the optimization field depart from a need or problem observed in a real-world setup.
 Multitasking, however, started from conjectural premises about the similarity between the solutions to different problems.
-Symptomatically, application fields such as logistics, medicine or energy have afforded several real-world benchmarks for modeling and optimization.
-On the contrary, evolutionary multitask optimization has so far dealt with synthetic benchmark comprising functions that are embedded with synergies that foster the consideration of multitasking optimization.
-That is, the research has gone \textit{from the technique to the synthetic problem creation} rather than \textit{from the real-world problem to the technique}, which ensures that scientific advances naturally flow towards practical impact.
+Symptomatically, application fields such as logistics, medicine or energy have afforded several real-world benchmarks for modeling and optimization. {On the contrary, evolutionary multitask optimization has so far dealt with synthetic benchmarks comprising functions that are endowed with synergies that offer synthetic advantages for multitask optimization.} That is, the research has gone \textit{from the technique to the synthetic problem creation} rather than \textit{from the real-world problem to the technique}, which ensures that scientific advances naturally flow towards practical impact.
 For academic purposes, insights can be surely drawn by hypothesizing on the problem based on intuition and common reasoning.
 But conversely, the lack of supporting evidence for the formulated hypotheses hinders and puts to question whether multitasking effectively contributes to the ultimate objective of optimization research: to solve real-world problems as efficiently as possible \cite{osaba2021tutorial}.
+Naturally, we should solve optimization problems as soon as they arise in the real world, rather than waiting for some time until several tasks are collected expecting some exploitable synergies among them (which brings to question how long one can and should wait for, or how long the first problem can be delayed in the process).